vladimir-simek/mincom/README.md

 Written by Vladimír Šimek

 Introduction
-Mincom is an open-source random image displayer, that people can use on their computers (Linux, Windows, MacOS) to create presentations of their photo albums in random order.
+Mincom is an open-source random image displayer, that people can use on their computers (Linux, Windows, MacOS)<br/>to create presentations of their photo albums in random order.

 Goal questions<br/>
     &emsp;1) What will be the app’s key functionality?<br/>